PowerFlow-DNN: Compiler-Directed Fine-Grained Power Orchestration for End-to-End Edge AI Inference: Challenges in Edge AI Power Orchestration

 \subsection{Energy Composition Varies Across Layers}

-As the intelligence of bio-integrated devices has increased, the capacity of on-chip memories required to store DNN models and intermediate activations has also grown.
-Many accelerators, therefore, adopt hybrid memory designs that combine SRAM with emerging non-volatile memories such as RRAM or MRAM to reduce long-term leakage~\cite{prabhu-minotaur-vlsi2024, prabhu-chimera-jssr2022, oboril-mram-tcad2015}, but focus on local energy reduction rather than coordinated system-level orchestration across layers.
+As edge AI workloads become more complex, the capacity of on-chip memory required to store DNN models and intermediate activations has also grown.
+Many accelerators, therefore, use hybrid SRAM/emerging non-volatile memory hierarchies to reduce long-term leakage~\cite{prabhu-minotaur-vlsi2024, prabhu-chimera-jssc2022, oboril-mram-tcad2015}, but focus on local energy reduction rather than coordinated system-level orchestration across layers.

-Emerging memory macros often operate at lower maximum frequencies and exhibit higher access latency than compute logic~\cite{molas-xmem-appliedsci2021, prabhu-minotaur-vlsi2024, prabhu-chimera-jssr2022}.
-Even with data reuse and buffering, memory access and leakage energy remain significant contributors.
-As a result, the dominant energy source can vary across layers depending on compute intensity, data reuse, and memory access patterns.
-This variability leads to different optimal operating states across layers, as illustrated in Figure~\ref{fig-leakage-breakdown}.
+Emerging memory macros often operate at lower frequencies and exhibit higher access latency than compute logic~\cite{molas-xmem-appliedsci2021, prabhu-minotaur-vlsi2024, prabhu-chimera-jssc2022}.
+Even with data reuse and buffering, memory access and leakage can still remain significant contributors.
+As a result, even with similar array utilization, the dominant energy source can vary across layers depending on compute intensity, data reuse, and memory access patterns, as illustrated in Figure~\ref{fig-leakage-breakdown}.
 In the remainder of this paper, we use RRAM as a representative emerging memory technology.